iocage/iocage/doc/source/plugins.rst

 To get started, open a command line and type :command:`iocage fetch --plugins ip4_addr="IF|IP"`.
 This initial :command:`fetch` also supports *dhcp* in the same manner as :command:`iocage create`.
-The ip4_addr needs to conatin the host IP, but with the last digits changed.
-The IP listed for the plugin needs to be an IP that is not in use.
+The IP listed for the plugin needs to be a valid IP not already in use.
 Use the *- -name* flag to easily fetch a specific plugin:

 :samp:`$ iocage fetch --plugins --name plexmediaserver ip4_address="igb0|192.168.0.91"`